erasche/gx-package-caching/CRAN/README.md

 # CRAN Cache

-Upstream is `cran.revolutionanalytics.com` as they're listed as the Texas mirror for CRAN
+Upstream is `mran.revolutionanalytics.com` as they provide daily snapshots of CRAN

 ## Example